techidaily/site-screen-video-capture/source/_posts/new-camstudio-reimagined-the-complete-screen-recorder-review.md

 ![filmora recording settings](https://images.wondershare.com/filmora/guide/recording-05.png)

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/odDOPrPjRYY?si=7QHzdUkTPNkHJiVj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 Step 3: Click on Record button or F9 key to start recording.
 To stop recording, press F9 key again.
 You can edit and export the recorded video in the required file format.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gyGoQi7hsZk?si=8OcKcPUj2wSBmVZ1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Conclusion

 CamStudio is an open-source screen recorder, and it is suitable for regular screen recording jobs.
 However, if you are a professional video creator and you are looking forward to recording high-quality videos, CamStudio can disappoint you with its limited features and parameters.
 That is where we recommend Wondershare Filmora as the best alternative to CamStudio screen recorder.